Tsvetoslav88/Java-Interview-Programs/README.md

 # Java-Interview-Programs
-Listed some of the most popular java interview programs with link to their solutions.
+The Repo contains some of the  most popular java interview programs solutions written in java.